2023 WNBA Playoffs: How to watch, full TV schedule and more

 When are the 2023 WNBA playoffs?

-The WNBA playoffs tip off this Wednesday, Sept.
-13 with two games: Minnesota vs. Connecticut and Chicago vs. Las Vegas.
+The WNBA playoffs tipped off this Wednesday, Sept.
+13. Next up: No. 7 Washington vs. No. 2 New York and No. 5 Atlanta vs. No. 4 Dallas on Tuesday night.

 What channel are the WNBA playoffs on 2023?